PeterV84/Kickstarter-Project/README.md

 ## Challenges of the analysis

 ### Pivot tables were very valuable to assess the category statistics and multiple outcomes.
 Using these pivot tables allowed for easier transformation into charts and graphs to visualize the data in a different format.
 My biggest challenge was converting the pivot tables into charts and graphs.
 I am still learning how to manipulate the data and create a better visualization for the “stakeholder”.
+Below is an example of the Outcome of my chart not matching the proposed outcome in the assignment.

+## Outcomes vs Goals Project assignment
 ![Outcomes Copy](https://user-images.githubusercontent.com/100393032/162640486-80c883f0-6c67-42bd-88bc-9cd3b3995636.png)

+## Outcomes vs Goals my analysis
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/100393032/162640463-0cf662ee-35e7-4bfe-9489-78d256b28832.png)